Pacific Crest Trail Calif. Section B for the Trekkers

 • Idylwild to Banning Or I-10 Trailhead PCT

-There are Trail Angles for local trips and just a thumb with a pack gets friendly local residents - money not required but most will except tips.
+There are Trail Angles for local trips and just a thumb with a pack gets friendly local residents for short & long trips - (money not required but most will except tips or gas money). {Gas is plus $5 a gal.}

-• Check around with the Lodging place have numbers of people to help out
+• Check around with the Lodging place and business may have other numbers of people to help out

 Talk to people for other possibilities.
 Like Grumpy.

-gothook?? new name this year ownership change "FarOut"
+gothook??
+The new name a ownership change to "FarOut" check there too.

 On PCT to - Exit/Entry for Section B